Research interests

 |

 In my past scientific lives, I was a Stengl-Wyer Scholar at UT Austin, with Hans Hofmann and Mark Kirkpatrick, doing comparative and theoretical work on sex differences in parental care.
-Prior to that, I was a Junior Fellow with the Simons Foundation, with Dustin Rubenstein at Columbia University doing experimental fieldwork with superb starlings.
+Prior to that, I was a Junior Fellow with the Simons Foundation, with Dustin Rubenstein at Columbia University doing fieldwork with superb starlings in Kenya.
+I worked with Dr. Camilla Hinde at the University of Wageningen doing experimental fieldwork with great tits in The Netherlands.
 I did my DPhil with Ashleigh Griffin and Stu West, in the social evolution group in the Department of Zoology at Oxford (2013-17).
 I also studied chimpanzee social behaviour at Harvard University with Zarin Machanda, and capuchin monkeys at Susan Perry’s field site (Lomas Barbudal, Costa Rica).